Quran desecration: 2020–present – Sweden

 Since 2020, the Danish party Stram Kurs and the party leader Rasmus Paludan have planned or orchestrated Quran burnings in multiple Swedish cities.
 This has resulted in numerous riots in Swedish cities against both planned and realized desecrations, notably the 2020 Sweden riots and 2022 Sweden riots.

 On June 28, 2023, Salwan Momika, an Iraqi immigrant living in Sweden burned a copy of the Quran and played football with the copy, outside Stockholm's central mosque.
 The Swedish police had granted a permit for the demonstration, after a Swedish court ruling that allowed it on the grounds of freedom of expression.
 The incident led to international protests.

-There is a law in Sweden against incitement to ethnic or racial hatred, but it is considered not to apply to critique or desecration against a religion as such, only to negative statements against people based on having a specified religion.
+There is a law in Sweden against incitement to ethnic or racial hatred.
+This, however, does not apply to critique of religion, which is explicitly protected in the Swedish constitution, or desecration against a religion as such.
+It only applies to negative statements against people based on having a specified religion.

-However, Swedish police did file preliminary hate crime charges against a man who burned the Quran outside a mosque in Stockholm in June 2023 and Swedish state prosecutors will decide whether to formally indict him or not.
-If they do indict him, it will be up to a Swedish judge to decide on whether or not his actions constituted incitement under the current law, However, he was assassinated the day before the verdicts was due to be released, possibly due to his Quran burning activities, and the release of the verdict was delayed due to his death.
+Whilst Momika was subject to hate-crime charges, he was assassinated the day before the verdict was due to be released, possibly in a religious killing motivated by his Quran burning activities.
+This caused all charges against him to be dropped.

+The killing was described by professor of civil law Mårten Schultz as a significant failure for Sweden's rule of law, if the murder motive was his critique of islam.
+He argued that Sweden's freedom of expression would be meaningless if it is not protected.
+"It is particularly tragic if he was murdered due to exercising the far-reaching freedoms of expression we have in Sweden."

 On July 20, 2023, hundreds of protesters stormed the Swedish embassy in Baghdad in response to a planned Quran burning in Stockholm, prompting Iraqi authorities to expel the Swedish ambassador and recall their chargé d'affaires.
 The incident led to diplomatic tensions between Iraq and Sweden, with condemnation from several countries, including the U.S. and the UNAOC.

 On February 17, 2024, in Stockholm, a woman named Jade Sandberg, dressed as a nun, burned the Quran and called for a ban of Islam in Europe.